 The four steps to shut off your outside hose taps are as follows:

-1. Disconnect all hoses from outside lawn faucets
+- Disconnect all hoses from outside taps

-3. Open hose bib outside the house (you should get very little, or no water at all)
+- Open hose bib outside the house (you should get very little, or no water at all)

-4. Open the bleeder cap on the valve (have a cup or towel ready to catch any water) close the cap and leave until spring
+- Open the bleeder cap on the valve (have a cup or towel ready to catch any water) close the cap and leave until spring

 Hopefully you were able to get this done before the temperature plummeted.
-If not, don’t worry, just follow this winterizing procedure now, the damage may not have happened yet.
+If not, don’t worry, just follow this winterizing procedure now.
+The damage may not have happened yet.
 We recommend doing this for the “freeze-proof” hose bibs as well if you have a shut-off valve installed.
 Sometimes builders won’t install a shut-off valve thinking that it will never freeze.
 We would say that most of the frozen hose taps that we end up having to replace in the spring are the “freeze-proof” style.

 Here is a simple, step-by-step guide on clearing the water from the pipes that feed your garden hose, in preparation for winter freezing.